Malcolm Webster (murderer): Simone Banarjee

 He had planned to bigamously marry Simone Banarjee, having told her he had terminal leukemia.
 Banarjee subsequently changed her will, leaving her entire estate to Webster.
 The police presented her with an Osman warning about her fiancé's past, in particular revealing that he had a wife and son.

 Banarjee initially dismissed the letter as "nonsense".
 After his conviction, she called for him to be placed in solitary confinement.
 She later said, "He is a very good actor and would give Colin Firth a run for his money.
 He was charming and that's what made him so plausible."

-A frequent sailor, Banarjee has conjectured that he intended to drown her by staging a boating accident, as she later discovered that "the foil on my life jacket had been punctured and I hadn't checked my life jacket since I sailed with him.
+A frequent sailor, Banarjee has conjectured that Webster intended to drown her by staging a boating accident, as she later discovered that "the foil on my life jacket had been punctured and I hadn't checked my life jacket since I sailed with him.
 Everybody else's life jackets were fine.
 So I have pretty much no doubt that the boat was the way it was going to go."